Is there a difference between joy and happiness?

 Did you notice Philippians 1:18?
 "What then?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice.
 Yes, and I will rejoice."

 Paul wrote these words while he was in jail and knew his life was nearing the end.
-Yet he still had joy; his foundation was in his Savior, and through his suffering the gospel spread throughout all of Rome.
-This was no fleeting happy feeling; it was assurance in God's power to use his life for His glory.
+Yet he still had joy.
+His foundation was in his Savior, and, through his suffering, the gospel spread throughout all of Rome.
+This was no fleeting happy feeling; it was assurance in God's power to use his life for God's glory.

 "What if I'm saved, but I don't feel joyful?"

-Life is hard, and some days it is harder to hold onto that feeling of joy.
+Life is hard, and some days it's harder to hold onto that feeling of joy.
 But guess what?
 Joy is not based on feeling; it is based on knowing.
-On those days that everything just feels bleak, remember and know that your Savior loves you and loved you enough to die for you, and you will never be given more to than you are capable of handling (1 Corinthians 10:13).
+On those days that everything just feels bleak, remember and know that your Savior loves you, loved you enough to die for you, and will be there for you no matter how dark it gets (Psalm 23).

 TL;DR

-Happiness will always be dependent on forces outside of ourselves.
+Happiness will always be dependent upon forces outside of ourselves.
 On the other hand, joy is a deep security based on our knowledge that God loves us, will take care of us, and has saved us through Christ (Ephesians 1:13-14).
 And just because you don't feel joyful right now, that doesn't mean you're a unsaved or a "bad" Christian.
 Life feels pretty bleak sometimes, but joy is not based on feeling; it is based on knowing.
-Remember that your Savior loves you enough to die for you, and you will never be given more to than you are capable of handling (1 Corinthians 10:13).
+Remember and know that your Savior loves you, loved you enough to die for you, and will be there for you no matter how dark it gets (Psalm 23).

 Writer: Heidi Joelle